DoorDash Peak Hours 2026: Best Times to Dash Explained

 | Sunday | 11am-2pm, 5pm-8pm | Brunch + NFL Sunday dinner rush in fall | $20-$26 |

-Two patterns to notice: every top window lands on a meal time, and Friday/Saturday unlock a third late-night peak that no other day of the week gets.
-That third peak is why weekend warriors doing only Friday and Saturday consistently out-earn drivers working Monday through Wednesday full-time.
+Two patterns matter most: every top window lands on a meal time, and Friday/Saturday unlock a third late-night peak no other day gets.
+That third peak is why weekend warriors doing only Friday and Saturday consistently out-earn drivers grinding Monday through Wednesday full-time.

-- Friday/Saturday 6pm-8pm - The golden two hours of the week.
-Dinner orders stack fastest here; Peak Pay bonuses hit $2-$5 per order in most markets.
+- Friday/Saturday 6pm-8pm — The golden two hours of the week.
+Dinner orders stack fastest, and Peak Pay bonuses hit $2-$5 per order in most markets.

-- Saturday 12pm-1pm - Weekend lunch peak.
-Fewer drivers work lunch on Saturdays, so you face less competition for the same order volume.
+- Saturday 12pm-1pm — Weekend lunch peak.
+Fewer drivers work lunch on Saturdays, so competition is lighter for the same order volume.

-- Friday/Saturday 11pm-12am - Late-night rush in bar and college markets.
-Average order sizes are smaller but tips are often larger (drunk math favors drivers).
+- Friday/Saturday 11pm-12am — Late-night rush in bar and college markets.
+Smaller average orders but tip rates are often higher.

-- Weekday 12pm-1pm - Consistent lunch peak Monday-Friday.
-Strongest in office-dense suburbs; weaker in residential-only markets.
+- Weekday 12pm-1pm — Consistent lunch peak Monday-Friday.
+Strongest in office-dense suburbs.

 - Weekday 5pm-6pm — Warm-up hour for the dinner rush.
 Good for positioning before the 6pm wave hits.